-SO ORDERED at Bridgeport, Connecticut this day of , 2016.
+SO ORDERED at Bridgeport, Connecticut this 30th day of September, 2016.

-VICTOR A. BOLDEN UNITED STATES DISTRICT JUDGE
+/s/ Victor A. Bolden VICTOR A. BOLDEN UNITED STATES DISTRICT JUDGE

 5 Because the Court has granted the motion for summary judgment on the ground of lack of exhaustion of administrative remedies, the Court does not reach the defendants' arguments related to merit of the plaintiff's remaining claims.